Tips for Packaging High-Value Parcels, E-commerce, and More: 2026 Guide

 • No noise = product perfectly secured

-• No noticeable movement = correct immobilization
+• No noticeable movement = properly secured

 • Squeaking noise = add shims immediately

-Test 2: Angle Pressure (Recommended)
+Test 2: The Pressure of the Angles (Recommended)

-1. Place the closed box on a table.
+1. Place the closed box on a table

-2. Press firmly on each corner (4 in total) with the palm of your hand.
+2. Press firmly on each corner (4 in total) with the palm of your hand

-3. Press the center of the top cover.
+3. Press the center of the top cover

 Expected result:

-• No creaking = solid structure
+• No creaking = sturdy structure

-• Audible creaking = weakened cardboard, needs to be replaced
+• Audible creaking = weakened cardboard; replace

 Test 3: Controlled Drop (Optional - High Value Only)

-1. Drop the box from a height of no more than 20 cm.
+1. Drop the box from a height of no more than 20 cm

-2. Perform the test on a hard surface (tile, concrete).
+2. Perform the test on a hard surface (tile, concrete)

-3. Test on an angle, then flat
+3. Test it at an angle, then flat

 Expected result:

-• Intact cardboard = sturdy structure
+• Undamaged box = sturdy structure

-• Breaking noise = insufficient packaging
+• Sound of something breaking = insufficient packaging

-• Deformed cardboard = inadequate protection
+• Crushed cardboard = inadequate protection

-Essential Reserves in Case of Delivery Problems
+Essential Precautions in Case of Delivery Issues

-Mandatory Reflexes Upon Receipt
+Essential Procedures Upon Receipt

-Examples of Acceptable Reservations upon Delivery
+Examples of Acceptable Reservations Upon Delivery

 Unacceptable Reservations (To Be Avoided at All Costs)

-These reservations are systematically rejected by carriers:
+These reservations are systematically rejected by the carriers:

 • "Package refused" (without any explanation of the reason)